 Focus on outcomes not inputs

-If a staff member is measured on specific goals and outcomes then they can be productive whether this is on the Trust site or at home.
-If they are not able to deliver on goals then regardless of whether they are on site or not you have to deal with the performance.
+If a staff member is measured on specific goals and outcomes then they can be productive, whether this is on the Trust's sites or at home.
+If they are not able to deliver on goals then regardless of whether they are on-site or not you have to deal with the performance.
 But remember to first ask them why their performance might have changed.

-It is important for managers to empower staff to manage their time, days and responsibilities.
+It is important for managers to empower staff to manage their time and responsibilities.

 Spend time confirming expectations on key objectives and work outputs that need to be met, support required and time frame for delivery.
 Ensure clear communication on how performance will be reviewed and regularly feedback to staff.

 Where there is disparity in the work produced, talk to the member of staff to understand why and what support may be required.

 Understanding how work expectations and outputs fit into the wider department goals can help to build a culture of common purpose among teams and acknowledgement that individual input matters.

 Staff working from home will be cut off from organic information flow through others in the office.
 Take to time to communicate more and disseminate information in a timely manner from other meetings or team brief.
 Recognise the need to adapt and strike a balance to incorporate individual communication styles, for example, some staff may prefer video calls, others may prefer email.